RayReynolds/jenkins-docker/README.md

 ```
 Your existing Jenkins config can now be seen in the Jenkins UI.

-If required, the Build History of the various jobs could also be imported.
+If required, the Build History of the various jobs can also be imported.
 ##	Multiple Jenkins Docker environments
 It is good practice to make changes (e.g. create new jobs, upgrade Jenkins master, add plugins, etc.) in a test environment before rolling into production.